 Machiavellianism and the Dark Traits of Personality: Implications for Organizational and Cyber Security

-This interview covers the definitions of personality and of traits, dark traits especially Machiavellianism, problems in applied research, implications for organizational and cybersecurity.
+In this interview, Dr. Dan Jones discusses the definitions of personality and of traits, dark traits especially Machiavellianism, problems in applied research, implications for organizational and cybersecurity with IBPP editor, Dr. Richard Bloom.

 Dan Jones is an assistant professor in management.
 He received his Ph.D. in personality/social psychology from the University of British Columbia in 2011.
 After which, he spent time studying corporate psychopathy as a postdoc and leadership as a visiting scholar.
 From there, he worked for six years as an assistant professor in Legal Psychology before transitioning to management.